sframe-wg/sframe/draft-ietf-sframe-enc.md

 ~~~~~

 For compactness, we do not send the whole epoch number.
 Instead, we send only
-its low-order `R` bits, where `R` is a value set by the application.  `R`
+its low-order `R` bits, where `R` is a value set by the application.
+Different
+senders may use differen values of `R`, but each receiver of a given sender
+needs to know what value of `R` is used by the sender so that they can recognize
+when they need to ratchet (vs. expecting a new key).  `R` effectively defines a
-effectively defines a re-ordering window, since no more than 2<sup>`R`</sup>
+re-ordering window, since no more than 2<sup>`R`</sup> ratchet steps can be
-epochs can be active at a given time.
-The key generation is sent in the
+active at a given time.
+The key generation is sent in the remaining `64 - R`
-remaining `64 - R` bits of the key ID.
+bits of the key ID.

 ~~~~~ pseudocode
 KID = (key_generation << R) + (ratchet_step % (1 << R))